CodexUjayer/Discord-RAT/README.md

 - **Block Input:** Completely block the users input, Keyboard and Mouse.
 - **Crash/bsod:** Crash the Computer, with a Forkbomb or a Blue Screen of Death.
 - **Rickroll:** Play a full screen rickroll, you can only escape it with the Power Button or `Ctrl + Alt + Delete`.
+- **Volume Control:** Change the Computers Volume or mute/unmute it.

 ## Requirements